-But before getting into the type of work young kids can do to make money, let’s get one thing straight – kids should understand the difference between family chores and work they can do to earn money.
+But before getting into the type of work young kids can do to make money, let’s address one issue: whether or not kids should be paid for chores and what’s the difference between working for money and daily chores.

-So what’s the difference between family chores vs. work-for-hire tasks?
-That’s up to each family to decide, but in general, I use the rule of thumb that with the exception of a housekeeper, if we could hire someone outside of the family to do the task for us then that is a work-for-hire task.
+So how can families differentiate between chores and work-for-hire tasks?
+That’s up to each family to decide, but in general, you can use the rule of thumb that if you could hire someone outside of the family to do the task then that’s a work-for-hire task (with the exception of a housekeeper).

-Here are a few ideas of how young kids, about 5 to 9-years-old, can make extra money both at home and outside of the home:
+Here are a few ideas of how young kids, about 5 to 10-years-old, can make extra money both at home and outside of the home:

-How to Earn Money as a Kid at Home:
+How to Make Money as a Kid at Home:

 Pull Weeds: No one likes to pull weeds, but kids might, especially if they get paid.

 Shovel snow: Similar to raking leaves, shoveling snow might be considered a family chore in some households.
-But in our house, we hire a snow plow to clear our driveway.
-While our girls could never do the work of the snow plow, having them shovel the walkway or front steps is something we would pay for.
+If you hire a snow plow to clear your driveway, you could have your kids shovel the walkway or front steps for pay.